 TCM: Your pictures include several Four Wheel Campers camping together.
 Is Wander the West only for Four Wheel Camper owners?
 And how does one connect with the group and attend your gatherings?

-Ted: Some of those gathering have been formal rallies planned on Wander the West.
-But we have made a number of friends through the forum and some of the photos are just trips where we are camping with friends that happen to have similar campers.
+Ted: Some of those gatherings have been formal rallies planned on Wander the West.
+But we have made a number of friends through the forum and some of the photos show trips where we are camping with friends that happen to have similar campers.
 Anyone is welcome to join us.
-I can think of one rally that had at least three different pop-up camper brands, and a roof top tent.
+I can think of one rally that had at least three different pop-up camper brands, and a rooftop tent.

 People can hook up with our group just by following the forum on Wander the West.
 There is a group planning a trip to Baja right now.
 Sometimes people post where they will be and when and invite others to join them.
 It is a great way to make some friends, check out other rigs, and have a good time.